anastasiia-ria/pizza-parlor/README.md

 Describe: ListOfPizzas.prototype.assignId

-Test: ""It should return a current id of the pizza object in ListOfPizzas"
+Test: "It should return a current id of the pizza object in ListOfPizzas"
 Code:
 let listOfPizzas = new ListOfPizzas();
 listOfPizzas.assignId();